 Are dental implants safe?
-Yes they are and super successful also.
-While there is no procedure in medicine and dentistry that is 100%, implants are very unlikely to have problems.
+Yes, they are super successful also.
+While there is no procedure in medicine and dentistry that is 100%, implant fixtures are very unlikely to have problems.
 The success rate in the lower jaw is 98% and 96% in the upper jaw.
-Implant dentists are constantly balancing the great benefits of dental implants against the possibility of failure.
+Implant dentists are constantly balancing the great benefits of implant fixtures against the possibility of failure.
 Prosthetic dentistry exists to help patients rebound from tooth loss with beautiful and functional smiles.

 What Prosthetic Options Are Currently Available?

-Porcelain bridges do this by using crowns affixed to remaining teeth to help hold a prostheses like a partial denture in place.
-Dental implants use a biocompatible piece to mimic the role of a healthy tooth root.
+Porcelain bridges do this by using crowns affixed to remaining teeth to help hold a prosthesis like a partial denture in place.
+Implants use a biocompatible piece to mimic the role of a healthy tooth root.
 These are placed through oral surgery, during which a dentist can place the mimic root into the jaw.
 The bone and soft tissues grow right around it.
 The process of bone growing and attaching itself to the implant is called osseointegration.
 An integrated implant will create a firm and stable base to which a fake tooth can be attached.
 Dental implants have become a very safe and ideal way of replacing teeth.

 You can bite and chew more comfortably.

 Custom bridges and dentures restore your ability to bite and chew by closely mimicking the size, shape, and contour of your natural teeth.
 By replacing your lost teeth, the right prosthesis restores the balance that your bite needs to function properly.
-With dental implants, your replacement teeth do so even more comfortably with lifelike support and stability, eliminating the risk of your denture or bridge slipping.
+With safe implant fixtures, your replacement teeth do so even more comfortably with lifelike support and stability, eliminating the risk of your denture or bridge slipping.

 Your jawbone stays strong and youthful looking.

 Dental bridges are excellent alternatives to dental implants but they don’t stimulate the jaw bone the same way.
 When you bite and chew, your teeth roots stimulate your jawbone so that your body sends it enough nutrients.
 When you lose a tooth root, this stimulation diminishes, and so do the nutrients your jawbone receives.
-Very often the oral surgeon will do bone grafting to replace the bone loss before dental implant surgery.
-Dental implants reestablish this stimulation so that your jawbone doesn’t lose any of its strength and density, helping it retain its healthy and youthful appearance.
+Very often the oral surgeon will do bone grafting to replace the bone loss before placing the fixture.
+The fixture reestablishes this stimulation so that your jawbone doesn’t lose any of its strength and density, helping it retain its healthy and youthful appearance.